About the ‘ Restricted Light’ project:

 2) Restricted Light : Color Abstracts:

-My color abstract work evolved from the observation and perception of light between 3 am and dawn.
+My color abstract work evolved from the observation and perception of light during the summer months between 3 am and dawn.
 The early light at this time competes with artificial light to create complex abstract patterns and color shifts.
 Finding these early light patterns and formations requires intimate knowledge of the relationship between human habitation and the natural world and should be viewed in contrast to often sensationalized pictorial representations.
 The images which feature here were taken in low, color varying natural and artificial light, with extended camera exposures.
 The Photographic process allows me to show the color of light sources and to even juxtapose them in a Photograph.

 In Photography, one of the most critical visual phenomena the Artist’s eye has to deal with is Color and Brightness accommodation, something that happens when the eyes automatically adjust to certain color and or brightness stimuli.
 Different types of light sources such as the sun, a cloud, the moon, a lamp, a white wall, all have varying amounts of color in them.
 If individually they were to shine on a sheet of white paper, the white paper should appear colored to the eye.
 It does not.
 The eye perceives the sheet of paper as white.
 This ability of the eye/brain to do this is known as color/brightness adaptation or accommodation.
 Because of Visual Accommodation much remains invisible.
 It is the invisible that I am interested in and explore though my work.
 This is the basis of my approach.